mitsutoshi/liquidpy/README.md

 # liquidpy

-liquidpy is the API library for trading cryptocurrency with the Liquid by Quoine.
+liquidpy is the Python library for trading cryptocurrency with the Liquid by Quoine.

 if you need detail information about Liquid's API, please see [Liquid official API document](https://developers.liquid.com/)